OpenVAA/voting-advice-application/documentation/docker-setup-guide.md

 Development Docker images will listen to changes in the files and allow hot reloading, meaning the Docker images don't need to be re-generated after making changes to the codebase.

+## Stop The Containers

+To stop the containers, run `npm run down:dev` in the project root folder.
+This will stop all services associated with a Docker Compose configuration.
 # Creating a production build using Docker

 TBD